-Somebody at my work decided we should all bring green food for a potluck this month.
-I threatened to share my “vacuum-packed salad” before I remembered my favorite shortbread cookies.
+Somebody at my work decided we should all bring green food for a potluck in March.
+I threatened to bring a green salad.
+Then I remembered my favorite shortbread cookies.

 If you haven’t tried these cookies in any of the various forms I’ve already blogged about (Pink Shortbread Cookies and Iced Shortbread Cookies for My Valentine), you may not realize how easy they are to make.
-Rolling out the dough can be a sticky mess.
+Luckily, rolling out the dough doesn’t have to a sticky mess.

 - 1 cup (2 sticks) unsalted butter, room temperature

 - 3/4 cup powdered sugar